 A view of the city from Kampa Island, easily accessible via the Charles Bridge.
 Located in Prague’s Mala Strana neighbourhood, it’s been recognized as one of the most beautiful islands in the world.
 From world-class museums, restaurants and lovely walks and views there is something for everyone to enjoy.

-This is a view of the Mala Strana taken from the right side of the entrance to the historic Charles Bridge.
+This is a view of the Mala Strana, (literally means: little side in English) taken from the right side of the entrance to the historic Charles Bridge.
 I love the orange roof tiles against the brilliant blue sky.

 Old Town, Prague